RAMP-PCAR/ramp-pcar-docs/docs/module-overview-en.md

 #### Extent Filtering
 Each time the extent of the map is changed (via a pan or zoom operation), the datagrid updates to show only the features that are visible in the current extent.
 The bottom of the datagrid contains a record count to notify the user of the number of features currently visible on the map versus the total number of features in the entire map.
 The extent filter behaviour can be toggled in the extended grid using the [extendedExtentFilterEnabled](json-config-en.html#datagrid_extendedextentfilterenabled) field.
 The summary grid will always have the extent filter enabled.
+Each time the extent of the map changes, the data grid is cleared, a query is sent to fetch a list of features visible in the current extent, and the data grid is repopulated with the new features.

 #### Pagination
 Pagination is a custom plugin into the datatables library